Modern Slavery Statement - Boodle Hatfield

 Monitoring & review

-We monitor our practices and supply chain to ensure compliance with our commitment to tackle modern slavery.
+We continue to monitor our practices and supply chain to ensure compliance with our commitment to tackle modern slavery.
 We aim to improve our training and policy materials, monitor the effectiveness of our actions, and to continue to raise awareness of modern slavery issues.
+Over the coming reporting period, the firm aims to build on this foundation by further integrating modern slavery considerations into procurement and supplier engagement practices where appropriate.

 Approval

-This statement was approved by the Senior Partner and Chief Operating Officer.
+This statement was approved by the firm’s Senior Partner and Chief Operating Officer.

 Andrea Zavos, Senior Partner